IBM/cloudant-kafka-connector/performance/Performance Report.md

 # Performance Report
-The report demonstrates the data throughput of the kafka-connect-cloudant connector with different parameter settings.
-The objective is to show the performance impact of the individual parameters such as `topics`, `replication` or `batch.size`
+The report demonstrates the performance of the kafka-connect-cloudant connector with different parameter settings.
+The performance tests measuring the time and data throughtput rate of the source and sink connector.
+The objective is to show the performance impact of the individual parameters such as `topics`, `replication` or `batch.size`.

 In the result section, you can see that the number of `topics` and the type of `replication` has no significant impact on the performance.
 This finding is applicable for the source and sink connector.
 The parameters `batch.size` as well as the number of documents have a significant impact of the connector performance.
-Up to a certain `batch.size` the data throughput increase significantly.
-Also, the performance increase with a higher number of documents, because of the set-up time of the source and sink connector.
+Up to a certain `batch.size`, the data throughput increase significantly.
+Also, the performance increase with a higher number of documents due to the set-up time of the source and sink connector.
 However, up to a certain number of documents, the set-up time is insignificant for the data throughput.

 In summary, with the recommended parameter settings.
 The source and sink connector can achieve a data throughput between 5000 and 6000 documents per second.
-In combination, the end-to-end test results archieves a data rate between 4000 and 5000 documents per second.
+In combination, the end-to-end test results archieves a data throughput rate between 4000 and 5000 documents per second.

 ## Configurations